-- 6.24 Taking all of the above into account the Steering Group has considered the issue of new housing allocations and the scale of new housing growth, very carefully.
+- parish (7 units in total up to 2036), the availability of facilities and services, (including infrastructure) and environmental constraints including, flood risk, heritage, biodiversity and landscape. - Consideration of these factors will help to determine whether this 6.23 'unconstrained need' is best met within the parish or whether it would be better met in another settlement with better facilities e.g. Melton or Wickham Market.
+The HNA does therefore recognise that Ufford's identification as a 'small village' in the adopted settlement hierarchy, the limited services available and the environmental constraints that exist, indicates that it may not therefore be desirable or sustainable to meet all of that need within the parish or within this Neighbourhood Plan period.
+It is also recognised that the provision of housing (whether open market or affordable) both within the parish or in neighbouring settlements will go some way to meeting that need where it provides opportunities for residents to move from one housing type or tenure to another.
+For these reasons it is not intended for this Neighbourhood Plan to accommodate all of the 'unconstrained' housing need identified in the Housing Needs Assessment. - Taking all of the above into account the Steering Group has considered 6.24 the issue of new housing allocations and the scale of new housing growth, very carefully.
 This is because the overall 'local housing requirement' for the Plan period as originally identified in the Local Plan (up to 2036) has already been met by virtue of the existing commitment of permissions and completions and the Household Survey revealed limited appetite in the community for new housing development.
 The revised requirement of 7 dwellings can reasonably be accommodated as windfall or infill development over the Plan period.
-However, a specific allocation at the Former Crown Nursery Site (see Policy UFF16) will ensure the requirement is met as well as providing some affordable housing' which will go towards meeting some of the identified need for affordable housing.
+However, a specific allocation at the Former Crown Nursery Site (see Policy UFF16) will ensure the requirement is met as well as providing some 'affordable housing' which will go towards meeting some of the identified need for affordable housing.
 This approach reflects the concerns of residents worried about the ability of Ufford's limited facilities to serve new residents as well as pressure placed on facilities outside of the parish such as schools and medical facilities coupled with a paucity of public transport. - 6.25 It is recognised that during the Plan period applications will continue to be submitted for small scale windfall development in the parish consistent with the Local Plan policy.
 There are some slightly larger sites in the parish, identified in the Household Survey, that may be positively promoted by their owners for development during the Plan period.
 It is recognised that it may be sensible for the Neighbourhood Plan to provide some broad policy guidance should applications be submitted.
 Policy UFF2 has therefore been developed to address the more general issues outlined above.
 The Neighbourhood Plan area will accommodate development of a scale which takes into account the rural and historic character of the parish and the limited availability of facilities.
+The final part of the policy comments about the importance of maintaining the distinct gaps between built-up development in the parish.
+This approach reflects the findings of the 'Settlement Sensitivity Assessment Volume 2: Suffolk Coastal' produced in July 2018.